 The nominee has been involved in the management of a listed company representative of the electronic components industry for many years, and has abundant experience in general corporate management, in addition to being well-versed in corporate planning, etc. Besides, he has an abundance of experience as an Outside Officer, has a broad range of knowledge in a variety of industries, and actively speaks in important meetings such as the Board of Directors.
-Furthermore, as a member of the Compensation Committee, he has made contributions based on such knowledge in the consideration of the Company's compensation system and the activities of the Compensation Committee related to decisions on the compensation of Directors and Executive Officers.
+In addition, as a member of the Compensation Committee, he has made contributions based on such knowledge in the consideration of the Company's compensation system and discussion related to decisions on the compensation of Directors and Executive Officers.

-The Nomination Committee asked him to continue be a nominee for Outside Director to reflect his broad knowledge and high level of perception in the supervision of management, particularly in the areas of "personnel and human resource development," "finance, accounting and capital policy" and "corporate management and management strategy."
+The Nomination Committee asked him to continue to be a nominee for Outside Director to reflect his abundant experience and high level of perception in the supervision of management, particularly in the areas of "personnel and human resource development," "finance, accounting and capital policy" and "corporate management and management strategy."

-■ Special interests in the Company, and the Company's subsidiaries, affiliates and major business partners There are no special interests between Hajime Sawabe and the Group.
-With regard to the standards of independence, the business relationship between the Group and TDK Corporation in which the nominee serves as an Executive Advisor is as follows, and the nominee meets the Company's standards of independence.
+Special interests in the Company, and the Company's subsidiaries, affiliates and major business partners

+There are no special interests between Hajime Sawabe and the Group.
+With regard to the standards of independence, the annual transactions between the Group and TDK Corporation, where the nominee was involved in the execution of business in the past is as follows, and the nominee meets the Company's standards of independence.

-Subject of transaction, etc. Recipient of consideration for transaction Provider of consideration for transaction Ratio in transaction value Subject of comparison Matter indicated by the transaction amount (Relevant independence standard) Precision parts, etc. TDK Corporation The Group Less than 0.1% (Less than 300 million yen) Consolidated net sales of TDK Corporation for the nine months ended December 31, 2018 The transaction amount is minor from the perspective of said company as a whole, and it is not a level that presents a problem for independence (2) The Group's products and after-sale service, etc. The Group TDK Corporation Less than 0.1% (Less than 5 million yen) Consolidated net sales of the Company for the year ended December 31, 2018 The transaction amount is minor from the perspective of the Group as a whole, and it is not a level that presents a problem for independence (2)
+Subject of transaction, etc. Recipient of consideration for transaction Provider of consideration for transaction Ratio in transaction value Subject of comparison Remarks Precision parts, etc. TDK Corporation The Group Less than 0.1% (Less than 100 million yen) Consolidated net sales of TDK Corporation for the nine months ended December 31, 2019 The nominee retired from his office as Executive Advisor of TDK Corporation in March 2019.
+The Group's products and after-sale service, etc. The Group TDK Corporation Less than 0.1% (Less than 10 million yen) Consolidated net sales of the Company for the year ended December 31, 2019 The nominee retired from his office as Executive Advisor of TDK Corporation in March 2019.